rockymadden/circleci-cli/README.md

             notification with the details
 ```

+> __PROTIPS:__
-> __PROTIP:__ Project names are represented as combination of username and project name
+* Project names are represented as combination of username and project name
 (e.g. rockymadden/circleci-cli).

-> __PROTIP:__ Inside a GitHub-based git repo you can use the `--` shorthand in place of the actual
+* Inside a GitHub-based git repo you can use the `--` shorthand in place of the actual project name.
-project name.

-> __PROTIP:__ Filters are simply [jq](https://github.com/stedolan/jq) filters, you can provide any
+* Filters are simply [jq](https://github.com/stedolan/jq) filters, you can provide any filter that
-filter that it can handle.
+it can handle.

-> __PROTIP:__ All commands prompt for required arguments which were not provided via options or
+* All commands prompt for required arguments which were not provided via options or arguments.
+This
-arguments.
-This allows for both traditional usage and prompt-based usage.
+allows for both traditional usage and prompt-based usage.

 ## Examples and Recipes